 Don’t Forget Grooming

-Don’t forget the most important part: keeping your pup clean!
-Your dog should already have a regular grooming routine, but, after a long winter, their thick coat will begin to shed, which often requires special care.
-To refresh your grooming knowledge, read our spring grooming tips and invest in safe, quality grooming products.
+Don’t forget the most important part: keeping your dog clean!
+Your dog should already have a regular grooming routine.
+But, after a long winter, their thick coat will begin to shed, which often requires special care.
+To refresh your grooming knowledge, take time to read our spring grooming tips and invest in safe, quality grooming products.